strs1byn99/WeChat-Mini-Program/README.md

 ## Acknowledgement

-We wish to give many thanks to our volunteer testers for their generous contribution to improve our UI interfaces and user experience.
+&nbsp;&nbsp;&nbsp;&nbsp;We wish to give many thanks to our volunteer testers for their generous contribution to improve our UI interfaces and user experience.
-<br/>The name listed here is ordered by last name alphabetically:
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;The name listed here is ordered by last name alphabetically:
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;None

 ## Version Information

-v1.0 - Not released yet
+&nbsp;&nbsp;&nbsp;&nbsp;v1.0 - Not released yet

 ## Documentation

-None
+&nbsp;&nbsp;&nbsp;&nbsp;None